MultiIoT: Benchmarking Machine Learning for the Internet of Things: Abstract

 \section{Abstract}

-The Internet of Things (IoT), the network integrating billions of smart physical devices embedded with sensors, software, and communication technologies for the purpose of connecting and exchanging data with other devices and systems, is a critical and rapidly expanding component of our modern world.
-The IoT ecosystem provides a rich source of real-world modalities such as motion, thermal, geolocation, imaging, depth, sensors, video, and audio for prediction tasks involving the pose, gaze, activities, and gestures of humans as well as the touch, contact, pose, 3D of physical objects.
-Machine learning presents a rich opportunity to automatically process IoT data at scale, enabling efficient inference for impact in understanding human wellbeing, controlling physical devices, and interconnecting smart cities.
-To develop machine learning technologies for IoT, this paper proposes \names, the most expansive IoT benchmark to date, encompassing over 1.15 million samples from 12 modalities and 8 tasks. \names\ introduces unique challenges involving (1) learning from many sensory modalities, (2) fine-grained interactions across long temporal ranges, and (3) extreme heterogeneity due to unique structure and noise topologies in real-world sensors.
-We also release a set of strong modeling baselines, spanning modality and task-specific methods to multisensory and multitask models to encourage future research in multisensory representation learning for IoT.
+The next generation of machine learning systems must be adept at perceiving and interacting with the physical world through a diverse array of sensory channels.
+Commonly referred to as the `Internet of Things (IoT)' ecosystem, sensory data from motion, thermal, geolocation, depth, wireless signals, video, and audio are increasingly used to model the states of physical environments and the humans inside them.
+Despite the potential for understanding human wellbeing, controlling physical devices, and interconnecting smart cities, the community has seen limited benchmarks for building machine learning systems for IoT.
+Existing efforts are often specialized to a single sensory modality or prediction task, which makes it difficult to study and train large-scale models across many IoT sensors and tasks.
+To accelerate the development of new machine learning technologies for IoT, this paper proposes \names, the most expansive and unified IoT benchmark to date, encompassing over 1.15 million samples from 12 modalities and 8 real-world tasks. \names\ introduces unique challenges involving (1) generalizable learning from many sensory modalities, (2) multimodal interactions across long temporal ranges, (3) extreme heterogeneity due to unique structure and noise topologies in real-world sensors, and (4) complexity during training and inference.
+We evaluate a comprehensive set of models on \names, including modality and task-specific methods, multisensory and multitask supervised models, and large multisensory foundation models.
+Our results highlight opportunities for ML to make a significant impact in IoT, but many challenges in scalable learning from heterogeneous, long-range, and imperfect sensory modalities still persist.
+We release all code and data at the repository~\footnote{\url{https://github.com/Multi-IoT/MultiIoT}} to accelerate future research in machine learning for IoT.